turbot/steampipe-plugin-snowflake/docs/tables/snowflake_login_history.md

   snowflake_login_history;
 ```

-### List all authentication methods used for login in last one month
+### List all authentication methods used for login in 30 days

 ```sql
 select distinct